- HOME

 ---|---|

-Personnel appraisal system2 | Designed to facilitate a fair appraisal of employee contributions in terms of duties, responsibilities, capabilities, and performance3. |
+Personnel appraisal system2 | Designed to facilitate a fair appraisal of employee contributions in terms of duties, responsibilities, capabilities, and performance3.
+In order to link ethics and compliance with individual performance reviews and compensation, evaluation items concerning safety, CSR, quality assurance, and compliance have been added to performance appraisal. |

 Individual meeting system2 | Employees meet with their supervisors twice a year in a one-on-one setting.
 Supervisors provide consultation on employee performance and new objectives. |

-Self-assessment system for managers, occupational specialists, and G Course employees | Employees are surveyed annually on topics concerning work experience and desires for interdepartmental transfer.
+Self-assessment system for managers, occupational specialists, and G-Course employees | Employees are surveyed annually on topics concerning work experience and desires for interdepartmental transfer.
 Surveys can then be linked to individual personnel transfers and placement. |

-Career assessment system for G Course employees | Employees participate in a regular review consisting of presentations of daily operations and personnel interviews in order to focus on the direction of their future growth. |
+Career assessment system for G-Course employees | Employees participate in a regular review consisting of presentations of daily operations and personnel interviews in order to focus on the direction of their future growth. |

 Job opening system | Employees are given an opportunity to apply for jobs inside the Company and proactively develop their career, while ensuring optimal staff assignment. |

-- 2 Applies to 100% of managers, occupational specialists, and employees pursuing G Course and S Course career paths.
+- 2 Applies to 100% of managers, occupational specialists, and employees pursuing G-Course and S-Course career paths.

-G Course: A career path for Toray Group executive or upper-level professional candidates
+G-Course: A career path for Toray Group executive or upper-level professional candidates

-S Course: A career path for manager, supervisor, or specialist candidates - 3 Including CSR initiatives
+S-Course: A career path for manager, supervisor, or specialist candidates - 3 Including CSR initiatives

 - ■Reporting scope

-- Toray Industries, Inc.
+- Toray Group

-- ■Target in fiscal 2021
+- ■Target in fiscal 2023

-Result in fiscal 2021
+Result in fiscal 2023

 Toray Industries has introduced career path worksheets as a human resource development tool designed to promote employee growth.
 These worksheets encourage employees to reflect on their past work experience and the level of skill required in their field, as well as facilitate career-related discussions through interviews with supervisors and subordinates.